 If you’re interested in traditional campus-based schools, check out our ranking of the Best Colleges in North Dakota.
 You can also find out more about college financial aid with our list of the Top North Dakota Scholarships.

 Attending a North Dakota online college can benefit a variety of students.
 Those who work full-time can work on classes without affecting their schedules.
-Nontraditional students who are looking to return to college after taking time off, or those who decided to work right out of college might feel less nervous to take classes online instead of in-person.
-Rural citizens could also benefit from an online alternative if they do not live close enough to attend college in-person.
+Nontraditional students who are looking to return to college after taking time off, or those who decided to work right out of college might feel less nervous to take classes online instead of in person.
+Rural citizens could also benefit from an online alternative if they do not live close enough to attend college in person.

 In the state of North Dakota, over 375,000 people live in rural communities.
 With the majority of universities being in urban or suburban areas, commuting is not typically an option for rural residents.
 As a result, North Dakota online degrees are the best possible opportunity.
 Online students do not have to worry about parking, childcare, or even bad weather affecting their ability to earn a degree.
-College is on your laptop, smartphone, or other internet-capable device, which makes taking North Dakota online courses easier than ever.
+College is on your laptop, smartphone, or another internet-capable device, which makes taking North Dakota online courses easier than ever.

 Who Benefits Most from Online Colleges in North Dakota?

 Today, many people are going to college.
 The total undergraduate enrollment in the United States was 16.8 million students, which is 27 percent more than the fall of 2000.
 But why?
 While some students might have just graduated from high school and are going off to school, others might be nontraditional.
 In fact, nearly six million people in the country took online courses in the fall of 2015 versus attending on-campus courses.